kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 ---

-## Challenge 2: Team Info Program👩🏾‍💻
+## Challenge 2: Team Info Page👩🏾‍💻

 > **Description:** In this challenge, you will build a site in Replit with info about your team.
 Every team member should still be on Zoom